 How do we understand which LED display will give HD, full HD or 4K resolution?

-If the number of cabinets installed are more, then the resolution will be more.
+If the number of cabinets installed is more, then the resolution will be more.
 E.g. 3 cabinets in width and 4 cabinets in height cannot deliver full HD resolution.
-Whereas, 7 cabinets width and 6 cabinets in height can deliver a full HD resolution.
+Whereas, 7 cabinets in width and 6 cabinets in height can deliver a full HD resolution.
 (Note: Depending on the pixel pitch)

 What is the relation between pixel pitch and the cost of LED display?

 Lower the pixel, higher is the density of pixels in it.
 Hence, the cost is also high.
-Higher pixel pitch displays have comparatively less pixels hence, the cost is comparatively on lower side.
+Higher pixel pitch displays have comparatively less pixels hence, the cost is comparatively on the lower side.

-Our team can always help to understand the difference and help in good purchase decision.
+Our team can always help to understand the difference and help in a good purchase decision.
 Our Experience centre at Mumbai and Delhi show live examples of different pixel pitches which can also help with your purchase decisions.